MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 Get started with the PlayFab Party Unity plugin.
 Follow steps below to install the package and try out example code for a basic task.

 This quickstart helps you make your first API calls using the Party SDK for Unity.
-Before continuing, make sure you have completed [Getting started for developers](../../../personas/developer.md) and [Quickstart: PlayFab Client library for C# in Unity](../../../sdks/unity3d/quickstart.md), which ensures you have a PlayFab account and are familiar with logging into PlayFab from your game and the PlayFab Game Manager.
+Before continuing, make sure you have completed [Getting started for developers](../../../personas/developer.md) and
+[Enable Party feature via Game Manager](enable-party.md) from your PlayFab account.

 > [!NOTE]
 >